pr0g/c-to-cpp-range-compile-times/README.md

 \* _Numbers taken from M1 Macbook Pro using the Ninja build tool (generated with CMake)._

+> Tested `0-original` and `6-ternary-operator` on Windows (MSVC) with different hardware (Intel Core i7 2.8GHz) and performance difference was around 8x.

 ## Building

 For each example use: